 Let’s get planting!

-Visit local plant nurseries, plant swaps, and plant sales to find native host plants in your area.
+Visit local plant nurseries, plant swaps, and plant sales, and look online to find native host plants in your area.
 Native plants are the secret to cheap (or even free!) gardening.
-There are so many ways to get free or cheap native plants:
+There are so many ways to find native plants:

 What if you can't find native plants at your local nursery?